 DIGITAL MONOPRINT + AR-TRIGGERED NFT

 Kneeling Icon is a digital monoprint from my Metagraph series accompanied by an AR-triggered NFT minted on the Ethereum blockchain.
 The NFT adds an AR (augmented-reality) component to the artwork and establishes provenance in the public ledger.
-When the physical work is viewed through the free Artivive AR app on a mobile device, it transforms into the animated NFT on the gallery wall.
-Download the free Artivive app (below), and use it to view the work through it on your mobile device.
-Enable audio on your device when viewing the NFT for the full experience.
-UPDATE: This work has been purchased by the Hearst Corporation.
+This work was purchased by the Hearst Corporation in 2023, and is the cover image in an augmented-reality book recently published on Amazon.

 Invictus and Dr. No are paintings on linen from my Wireframe series.
 The title Invictus is a reference to a favorite poem of my father’s by William Ernest Henley.
 The title Dr. No is a nod to the classic James Bond film, another favorite of his that we enjoyed together.
 There is nothing literal linking the poem or the movie to these paintings; the titles sprang into my mind once the paintings were completed, perhaps expressing my subconscious state and spiritual condition a few months before my father passed away in February 2021.